 The liver produces all the cholesterol your body needs; however, cholesterol can also be found in the foods you eat.
 Cholesterol is generally attributed to foods that come from animals such as dairy and meat.

 Consuming too much cholesterol can lead to plaque buildup in your arteries, including the ones in your brain that can cause a stroke.
 Plaque buildup makes it more difficult for blood to flow freely and increases the risk of clogging an artery.
 When this occurs in the brain, it is called an ischemic stroke.

 For this reason, it’s imperative to manage high cholesterol to help prevent stroke.

 However, not all cholesterol is bad!
-In the following section, we’ll clarify the differences between ‘good’ and ‘bad’ cholesterol and how they affect one’s risk of stroke.
+In the following section, we’ll clarify the differences between ‘good’ and ‘bad’ cholesterol and how they contribute to stroke risk.

 ‘Good’ vs. ‘Bad’ Cholesterol and Stroke Risk

-There are two different types of cholesterol — HDL (high-density lipoproteins) and LDL (low-density lipoproteins) — and they both affect your risk of stroke in different ways.
+There are two different types of cholesterol: HDL (high-density lipoproteins) and LDL (low-density lipoproteins).
+Both affect your risk of stroke in different ways.

 LDL cholesterol is the ‘bad’ cholesterol that, when consumed in excess, can buildup on the walls of your arteries.
 Without proper management, it can progress into a condition called atherosclerosis.
 This is a major risk factor for stroke characterized by narrowing of the arteries.

-HDL cholesterol, on the other hand, is the ‘good’ cholesterol.
+On the other hand, HDL cholesterol is known as ‘good’ cholesterol.
 It acts as a healthy scavenger that carries bad LDL away from the arteries and into the liver where it’s broken down.